bsandhu/myclaimshelper/README.md

   - node server/start.js`
 - You should see a msg like this `restify listening at http://127.0.0.1:8080`

+### Specifying the local env

+- In config.js `config.env` defaults to `LOCAL`.
+Hence, if no env is specified, local is used.

 ## Shared
 Common code between client/server, example models